OT Bridge Program: Take the Next Step in Your Occupational Therapy Career

 Timeline:~20 months (post-OTA experience) (56 credits)

-Instruction Modality:Primarily online, with occasional labs in Texas
+Instruction Modality:Primarily online, with a weekend lab in Texas for the first three semesters

 What to Expect in the OT Bridge Program